dawee/dispersive-react/README.md

 products.first().update({price: 15.25});
 ```

-Then, the only the concerned _Product_ element will re-render.
+Then, only the concerned _Product_ element will re-render.